Donald-Watts/PhaseSync/README.md

  Currently building:
 PhaseSync – A developer tool to compress, weight, and auto-organize large-scale AI systems, making intelligent orchestration possible in any IDE.
 Available as a CLI utility and Cursor-compatible plugin.
  Features:
-* Symbolic Weight Analysis for project phases
+* Semantic Weight Analysis for project phases
 * Lightweight compression using alphabetic numerics (A=1 to Z=26)
 * Auto-sums and phase-based scoring
 * Highlights critical files and design sequences